Games & Quizzes

 /ˈwelkəm/

-gladly received. used to greet someone in polite or friendly way. instance or manner of greeting someone.
+Being what was wanted or needed. used to greet someone in polite or friendly way.
+Friendly greeting to someone who has arrived.
 To accept or receive something happily and gladly.

 Apostle and patron saint of Ireland; an English missionary to Ireland in the th century.